-Click on the image to go to the bottom of the page where construction of the soft box used here is explained.
+Scroll to the bottom of the page where construction of the soft box used for this shoot is explained.

 Although stacking can yield a completely in-focus result from tip to tip, remember that performing a 100 image stack of a live creature, uninterrupted from start to finish, is not only difficult but perhaps unnecessary.
 Often times I get 8 images into a stack of a jumping spider before the spider moves.
 But this can be enough to cover the area from the tip of the pedipalps to just behind the forehead, rendering everything behind that point pleasingly out of focus.

 A soft box is a very powerful light modifier.
 A soft box emulates a large expanse of illumination not unlike an overcast sky and hence produces a “soft lighting” effect that lacks the deep shadows of point-source lighting.
 The relative size of the softbox and/or how close it is positioned to the subject will determine how effective it is in providing that desirable, low-contrast lighting.

 In my studio I employ a number of professional grade softboxes.
 But, when travelling, I prefer to build my own softboxes on location to cut down on luggage.
 I have used the cereal box based softbox for several published images and the material required to build one has always been easy to find anywhere in the world.

 - 1. Any similarly sized box will do.
 Whenever possible, I recommend a whole grain cereal…

 - 2. Cut away one face of the cereal box.
 This is easier if the edges are reinforced with duct tape beforehand.